Glyphack/Glyphack/content/blog/huec/index.md

 ---
-title: "Reverse Engineering Philips Hue light strip to control from pc"
+title: "Reverse Engineering Philips Hue light strip to control from PC"
 date: 2026-02-25T22:25:08+01:00
 draft: true
 tags: []
 ---

 I was looking for a way to control my Philips light without their terrible app[^1].
-All my searches led to this conclusion: you need to buy a hue bridge to control the lamp from pc.
+All my searches led to this conclusion: you need to buy a Hue Bridge to control the lamp from a PC.
-But I don't want to have another device just to do what my pc is capable of doing right now.
+But I don't want to have another device just to do what my PC is capable of doing right now.

 I want my light to turn on and off automatically every day without paying for another device.
 I also want to control it from my desk without grabbing my phone.

-I published the end result of this project in [huec](https://github.com/Glyphack/hue-control), a CLI app that lets you control Philips lights.
+I published the end result of this project in [huec](https://github.com/Glyphack/hue-control), a CLI app that lets you control Philips Hue lights.
 Here I discuss the journey of discovering the protocol, explaining how power, brightness, color, and alarms are controlled.

 ## Usages

 Here are some usage scenarios I have for `huec`

-**Turn lights on and off everyday**
+**Turn lights on and off every day**

 I have two alarms for my light to turn on at 07:00 and turn off at 08:00.
-To have this repeat everyday I run the following command:
+To have this repeat every day I run the following command:
 ```text
 huec alarms enable --all
 ```

-I have a 5 minute timer on the light.
+I have a 5-minute timer on the light.
 Using this script I can trigger this timer to start.

 ```py